-In recognition of Andrew’s commitment to animal welfare; The Andrew Blake Tribute Award is presented by the Institute of Animal Technology and sponsored by The Association of the British Pharmaceutical Industry (the ABPI) to an animal technologist judged to have made a significant contribution to improving laboratory animal welfare.
+In recognition of Andrew’s commitment to animal welfare; The Andrew Blake Tribute Award is presented by the Institute of Animal Technology and sponsored by The National Centre for the Replacement, Refinement & Reduction of Animals in Research (the NC3Rs) to an animal technologist judged to have made a significant contribution to improving laboratory animal welfare.

 The Andrew Blake Tribute Award is awarded annually, where sponsorship allows, to the animal technologist judged to have made the most significant contribution to improving standards in laboratory animal welfare over the previous twelve months.

 The award is made to acknowledge the professional and personal commitment of animal technologists to improving standards in all aspects of laboratory animal care and welfare.

 The winning entry will be reported in IAT ‘Bulletin’, the appropriate IAT Congress Handbook, and on the IAT website.
 It may be published in the IAT Journal ‘Animal Technology and Welfare’, it will be circulate to ABPI members and with the agreement of sponsor and winner, be promoted to reputable to scientific colleagues and reputable scientific media.

 The NC3Rs is a UK-based scientific organisation that works nationally and internationally with the research community to replace, refine and reduce the use of animals in research and testing.